open-telemetry/opentelemetry-dotnet-instrumentation/docs/DEVELOPING.md

 The [`dev/docker-compose.yaml`](../dev/docker-compose.yaml) contains configuration for running OTel Collector and Jaeger.

-You can run the services using from by:
+You can run the services using:

 ```sh
 docker-compose -f dev/docker-compose.yaml up